XuanYee06/Y1S1_25261/ULRS1032 - Integrity and Anti-Corruption/Integrity Week Talk.md

 <br>

 ## 🧠 Reflection
 Throughout the talk, I gained a deeper understanding of integrity, accountability and anti-corruption strategies after listening to experienced alumni and SPRM Johor officers.
 In my opinion, the interactive Q&A sessions encouraged thoughtful discussions.
-Seeing our university community actively promoting integrity is truly inspiring and it reminds me once again of the importance of upholding moral values ​​in all aspects of life.
+It is inspiring for me to see that integrity promotion activities are taking place within our university community, where it drives home once again for me the need for moral integrity in all walks of life.

-All in all, this event reminded me the importance of understanding, appreciating and practicing ethical values and maintaining integrity throughout my time at UTM and beyond.
+All in all, this event reminded me the importance of understanding and practicing ethical values and maintaining integrity throughout my time at UTM and beyond.
 <br>

 ## 📷 Photo Highlights